brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 - [x] Tokenization for unredacting data
 - [x] Base64 supoort
 - [x] Custom regex pattern definition for power users
-- [ ] Implement testing in CI
+- [x] Implement testing in CI
-- [ ] Implement building python app and pushing to Pypi in CD
+- [x] Implement building python app and pushing to Pypi in CD
-- [ ] Dockerise the app for distribution
+- [x] Dockerise the app for distribution
+- [x] Refactoring core and custom redaction engine
-- [ ] Multiprocessing files
+- [ ] Multiprocessing files (No longer implementing)
 - [ ] UUID clash on hashmap generation?

 If you feel that there are suggestions or ideas you have in mind that could enhance the tool please feel free to create an [issue](https://github.com/brootware/PyRedactKit/issues) here to let me know!